logoDunbartonshire Wind

 Evening Rehearsals

-Monday Swing rehearses throughout the school year on Monday evenings 19.30hrs to 22.00hrs in Kessington hall, Milngavie Road, Bearsden.
+Monday Swing rehearses throughout the school year on Monday evenings 19:00hrs to 21:30hrs at New Bearsden Academy, Stockiemuir Road, Bearsden.

 How to Get There